A wide choice of hotels offer to you, but which part?

 Silom Road windmill

-Used to be the place where fruits and rice were grown, and windmill supplied water to the orchards.
+Used to be the place where fruits and rice were grown, and windmill supplied water to the orchards and rice fields.
 Later the area became the Silom road.
 Sometimes called the wall street of Thailand, banks, financial and insurance houses have made the road their headquarters.
-Well-known for it’s famous Patpong nightlife (name of a rich Chinese immigrant) area.
+Well-known for the famous Patpong nightlife (name of a rich Chinese immigrant) area.
 On daytime, white-collar, young and active working people, markets, small restaurants, street vendors, malls, are making one of the busiest streets of the city.
 BTS and MRT station (Sala Daeng).
-Very calm on weekend.
+Very calm at weekend.

 Lumpini Park is a few minutes walk away.